Remisse/ecscalibur/README.md

 Let's break this down bit by bit:
 - `none`: entities with **at least one** component type among those passed to `none` will be excluded from the selection
 - `any`: entities with **at least one** component type among those passed to `any` will be included in the selection
-  - you won't be able to read the contents of those components directly, but you can delete them with the `-=` Entity operator or replace their references with the `<==` Entity operator
+  - you won't be able to read the contents of those components
+  - however, you can delete the components using the `-=` (remove) Entity operator or replace their references with the `<==` (update) Entity operator
 - `all`: entities with **all** the components specified as lambda parameters will be included in the selection
   - the first parameter is always the Entity itself
   - the contents of these components can be read and updated